Free CompTIA Study Guide for IT Success

 Identifying Threats and Vulnerabilities

-Cultivating this proactive and risk-aware mindset is not only essential for passing the SY0-701 exam but will be a cornerstone of your entire career in cybersecurity.
+Adopting this proactive and risk-aware mindset is necessary for passing the SY0-701 exam and will serve you well throughout your time working in cybersecurity.

 Implementing Secure Architectures and Designs